 Steen advises steering clear of often-used phrases, including comparing someone's loss to another person's death or adding a religious tone.
 She suggests personalizing the condolences.

 "What you can do for a family, which I did recently, is say, ‘I didn't know your son very well, but the times that I spent with him I always walked away feeling good.’
 With this parent you would have thought I said, ‘Hey, you just won the lottery!’
-It meant a lot to them because it's personal,” says Steen, whose latest book, We Regret to Inform You: A Survival Guide for Gold Star Parents and Those Who Support Them, hits bookstores on Memorial Day.
+It meant a lot to them because it's personal,” says Steen, who wrote, We Regret to Inform You: A Survival Guide for Gold Star Parents and Those Who Support Them.